jpsm83/health/documentation/n8n/salesArr.md

 - Only include one-time purchasable products, not recurring services or subscription-based products

 **STEP 4: SALES POTENTIAL RANKING**
-Rank products by sales potential (most common/best-selling first) for each language:
+Rank products by sales potential (most common/best-selling first):
 1. **Most common and best-selling**: Widely available, high sales volume
 2. **Very popular**: Frequently purchased, good availability
 3. **Popular**: Commonly found, decent sales, accessible products
 4. **Common**: Available on multiple platforms, moderate sales 5-8. **Less common but still relevant**: More niche but still related and purchasable (include as many as needed to reach 4-8 total products)

-**STEP 5: TRANSLATION AND CULTURAL ADAPTATION**
+**STEP 5: PRODUCT NAME FINALIZATION**
-For each of the 6 languages (EN, PT, ES, IT, FR, DE):
-- Translate product names to the target language
-- Adapt product terminology to match how products are named in that language's e-commerce websites
-- Use culturally appropriate product names that resonate with that language's market
-- Maintain the same product concepts across all languages
+- Use English product names as they appear on English e-commerce websites (Amazon, eBay, etc.)
-- Ensure product names are searchable and findable in that language's online marketplaces
+- Ensure product names are searchable and findable on English online marketplaces
-- All language arrays must contain the same number of products (4-8)
+- Use common English product terminology that matches how products are listed on sales websites

 ## PRODUCT NAMING BEST PRACTICES